CorcKilian/PN532_FinalProjectSubmission/README.md

 After successful high level authentication, the system performs secure **read and write operations to specific memory blocks** on the MIFARE card.
 This enables practical applications such as access control, secure data storage, and card-based identification systems.

+## Motivation: Why This Project Matters

+The primary motivation behind this project is to **demystify the internal workings of MIFARE Classic authentication** and provide a hands-on, low-level understanding of **NFC security protocols** beyond high-level abstractions.
+While countless libraries and commercial tools offer seamless NFC communication, they often hide the underlying mechanics that govern security-critical processes like authentication and encryption.

+By intentionally working at the **lowest possible protocol layer**, this project serves several key purposes:

+### 1. **Educational Value: Understanding the Black Box**

+MIFARE Classic cards are ubiquitous in access control, transportation, and identification systems worldwide.
+However, their authentication protocol is proprietary and historically opaque.
+Reverse-engineering the **3-pass mutual authentication** process fosters a deeper understanding of:
+- ISO14443A communication layers.
+- Crypto1 stream cipher mechanics.
+- Real-world application of LFSRs in cryptographic protocols.
+- Practical RF-layer packet framing, CRC, and parity handling.

+For embedded developers and security researchers, this knowledge bridges the gap between **"it works"** and **"I understand why it works"**.

+### 2. **Security Research: Exposing Weaknesses**

+Despite being widely used, MIFARE Classic's security has been proven vulnerable for over a decade.
+Tools like Proxmark3 and attacks like **nested key recovery** and **darkside attacks** have demonstrated practical exploitation of these weaknesses.

+This project aims to:
+- Replicate key recovery techniques from scratch on constrained hardware.
+- Highlight the limitations of the Crypto1 cipher.
+- Showcase how even low-cost microcontrollers can perform meaningful cryptanalysis when given raw protocol access.

+By doing so, it reinforces the critical lesson that **"security through obscurity" is not security at all**.

+### 3. **Resource-Constrained Embedded Applications**

+In the realm of embedded systems, developers often face severe resource constraints:
+- Limited Flash and RAM.
+- Restricted processing power.
+- Tight real-time performance requirements.

+Implementing complex cryptographic protocols like Crypto1 without relying on memory-heavy lookup tables forces creative solutions:
+- Bit-serial LFSR implementations.
+- Efficient SPI data handling.
+- Precise RF-layer control via PN532 registers.

+These skills are directly transferable to other domains where **lightweight cryptography** and **resource-efficient communication** are paramount.

+### 4. **Real-World Impact: Assessing Access Control Security**

+Many institutions, including schools, public transport, and corporate offices, continue to rely on MIFARE Classic cards for access control.
+By demonstrating how these systems can be probed, analyzed, and potentially compromised using only low-cost hardware, this project raises awareness of:
+- The ease of key recovery with basic tools.
+- The importance of upgrading to secure alternatives (e.g., MIFARE DESFire EV2/EV3).
+- The risks of relying on deprecated cryptographic standards.

+### 5. **Platform for Future Research**

+Beyond immediate goals, the project lays the groundwork for:
+- Implementing **nested key recovery** in constrained environments.
+- Exploring **side-channel analysis** (timing, fault injection) on NFC tags.
+- Building lightweight cryptographic primitives for embedded security research.

+### TL;DR: The Why in One Sentence

+> *This project is about pulling back the curtain on MIFARE Classic authentication, exposing its weaknesses through hands-on low-level experimentation, and proving that meaningful NFC cryptanalysis is achievable on even the most resource-constrained embedded platforms.*

 ## Theory

 ### MIFARE Classic 3-Pass Authentication